The academic engine for entrepreneurs

 The Conrad School is an immersive educational environment for entrepreneurs.
 Located within Canada's most innovative university, in a region ranked among the top startup ecosystems in the world, the Conrad School is the academic engine for entrepreneurship on campus, offering programs that are entrepreneurial by design.

 Enhance your undergraduate degree by joining Conrad School's specialized programs, experiences, and courses.

 Commercialize your ideas and earn your Master's degree or complement your degree with graduate offerings.

-By Etta Di Leo, University Relations.
-This is an excerpt from an article originally published on Waterloo News.
+Written by Rose Simone.
+This is an excerpt from an article originally published on Waterloo Magazine.